kubernetes/kubernetes/docs/design/identifiers.md

-# Identifiers and Names in Kubernetes
+# Identifiers and Names in LMKTFY

-A summarization of the goals and recommendations for identifiers in Kubernetes.
-Described in [GitHub issue #199](https://github.com/GoogleCloudPlatform/kubernetes/issues/199).
+A summarization of the goals and recommendations for identifiers in LMKTFY.
+Described in [GitHub issue #199](https://github.com/GoogleCloudPlatform/lmktfy/issues/199).

 ## Definitions